 And that’s when my morning unraveled.

 In a matter of minutes, everything changed.
 Just when I thought we had it all together, we no longer did.
 I was only out of the room for two minutes!
-Can you relate to a morning like this one?
+Can you relate?

 Over the years, I have learned a few things from other moms who are crushing their morning routine.
 As a mom, I will take all the pointers I can get.
-Having learned from them, I have developed a routine that makes mornings in my house run smoothly.
-Below is a countdown to five easy-to-implement tips for an efficient morning with your family.
+Having learned from them, I have developed a stress-free routine that makes school mornings in my house run smoothly.
+Here are five practical tips that you can implement easily in order to experience smoother mornings for you and your family.

 #5 – Put Clothes Out the Night Before

-Three of my four kids currently wear school uniforms.
-It may sound easy to know what to wear when it comes to uniforms.
-However, I have to stay on top of my laundry game in order to make sure the right tops and bottoms are ready to go each day.
-Putting clothes out the night before ensures that everyone knows what they are wearing with no arguments.
-It also ensures that the proper attire is clean and ready to go.
-For us, we even lay out socks and shoes.
-That way, each child can go to their stack in the morning and get dressed on their own.
-I can’t tell you how many times we have burned precious minutes searching for one sock or a pair of shoes.
+All four of my kids wear school uniforms, which may sound easier to figure out because the options are limited.
+However, I have to stay on top of my laundry game in order to make sure the right tops and bottoms are ready to go.
+Putting clothes out the night before ensures each child knows where their garments are and even allows them to get dressed quicker in the morning.
+For my family, this step also includes putting socks and shoes out as well.
+I can’t tell you how many times we have burned precious minutes searching for one missing sock or a pair of shoes, especially when it comes to my boys.

-#4 – Prepare Lunches and Snacks the Night Before
+#4 – Prepare Lunches and Bags the Night Before

 #3 – Create a Calm Atmosphere for Wake-Up